CALL NOW

 Less serious injuries caused in broadside car accidents can include broken bones, bruising, burns, or emotional trauma, such as post-traumatic stress disorder.
 Regardless of the severity of your injuries, you may be able to file a personal injury claim if they were caused by another driver in a T-bone accident.
 Speak with a personal injury lawyer today to find out more.

-T-Bone Accident Statistics In the U.S.
+T-Bone Accident Statistics in the U.S.

 Side-impact crashes were the second-leading cause of fatalities of passenger vehicle occupant deaths in motor vehicle crashes in 2019, according to the Insurance Information Institute (III).
 Other statistics for side-impact accidents in the U.S. in 2019: